elinevich/k8s_gataway/theses.md

 You also can configure the Gateway to reference a certificate in a different namespaces.

-## 4. Describe the resources of Gateway API.
+## 4. Define what the resources are and describe it.

 ### Gateway API resources

+> Gateway API resources is a collection of objects, that allows to enable robust Kubernetes service networking through expressive, extensible and role-oriented interfaces that are implemented by many users and have a good support.

 - GatewayClass
 - Gateway